truptilokhande/CMPE258/README.md

 Detetction of Cigarette Butts using Semantic Segmentation (Yolact)

 Cigarette butts are poisoning shoreline animals.
-We aim to use ML to identify and detect where the cigartte butts are present.
+We aim to use ML to identify and detect and locate the cigartte butts.
 Out future plan is to build a bot on which this ML algo will run inorder to pick up waste near oceans, gutter, land etc.
 As a first step, we aim to build the ML aolution to detect and idenitfy cigarette butts.